hansq358/Master_Thesis/README.md

 # Master_Thesis

 This thesis was written as part of the master’s program in Statistics and Data Science at Leiden University.
 It focuses on finding modules of highly-correlated genes in single-cell RNA-seq data.
 In this thesis, we will try to use the Poisson Generalized Linear Mixed Model to estimate the correlation between genes more accurately and efficiently.
-This thesis project was supervised by Dr. Szymon M. Kie lbasa and Prof. Dr. Jelle Goeman at Leiden University Medical Center.
+This thesis project was supervised by Dr. Szymon M. Kielbasa and Prof. Dr. Jelle Goeman at Leiden University Medical Center.

 ## Authors
 _Songqiao Han_